Château Gaillard: Layout and innovations

 A plan of Château Gaillard by Eugene Viollet-le-Duc, with north pointing to the bottom-left-hand corner.
 The inner bailey and keep is at the bottom of the plan and the outer bailey is at the top.
 But there is at least one mistake, the tower supposed to contain the latrines on the right of the keep, was not round but square.

 Château Gaillard consists of three baileys—an inner, a middle, and an outer with the main entrance to the castle—and a keep, also called a donjon, in the inner bailey.
 The baileys, which were separated by rock-cut ditches, housed the castle's stables, workshops, and storage facilities.
-It is common for extant castles to be the result of several phases of construction, and were adapted and added to over the period of their use; however Château Gaillard essentially is the result of one period of building.
+It is common for extant castles to be the result of several phases of construction, adapted and added to over the period of their use; however, Château Gaillard essentially is the result of one period of building.
 The division into three wards bears similarities with the design of Château de Chinon, built by Henry II in the mid-12th century on a promontory overlooking a town.

 The outer bailey is the southernmost feature of the castle; it is pentagon shaped and there are five towers spaced along the wall, three of which are at corners.
 North of the outer bailey is the middle bailey which is an irregular polygon; like the outer bailey, the wall of the middle bailey is studded with towers.
 The towers allowed the garrison to provide enfilading fire.
 In the fashion of the time, most of the towers in the curtain walls of the middle and outer baileys were cylindrical.
 Château Gaillard was one of the first castles in Europe to use machicolations—stone projections on top of a wall with openings that allowed objects to be dropped on an enemy at the base of the wall.
 Machicolations were introduced to Western architecture as a result of the Crusades.
 Until the 13th century, the tops of towers in European castles had usually been surrounded by wooden galleries, which served the same purpose as machicolations.
 An Eastern innovation, they may have originated in the first half of the 8th century.